radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Figure 7.6: Change in RadiantOne Leader Node

+>[!note]
->**Note - Once the failed RadiantOne service is back up on this node, it does not automatically become the leader again.
-It remains a follower node and connects to the current leader node to retrieve data changes (Universal Directory or persistent cache) that occurred while it was down.**
+>Once the failed RadiantOne service is back up on this node, it does not automatically become the leader again.
+It remains a follower node and connects to the current leader node to retrieve data changes (Universal Directory or persistent cache) that occurred while it was down.

 If the machine is not able to be restarted and/or the RadiantOne processes won’t start, the administrator can install RadiantOne on another machine and have it join the cluster (during the install configuration, you define this).
 All cluster installation steps are described in the RadiantOne Installation Guide.
 Once this new machine starts up, the new RadiantOne node pulls the data from the current leader node automatically.
 The failed node that is unable to be recovered can be manually removed from the cluster configuration.
 Please see the RadiantOne Operations Guide for details.